Monisnap/serverless-fastify/README.md

   // Define the routes
   routes: [
     {
-      name: "users", // This is the name of the handler in serverless.yml
+      name: "helloworld", // This is the name of the handler in serverless.yml
-      controller: UserController, // the actual controller for this route
+      controller: HelloWorldController, // the actual controller for this route
-      prefix: "v1/users" // The prefix defined for api gateway }
+      prefix: "v1/helloworld" // The prefix defined for api gateway }
   ],
   // Registering the fastify plugins ( the order matters )